gaulinmp/mgaulin.com/content/pages/vita.rst

 ..
 Work in process
 .. --------------------------------------------------------------------------------
 ..
-.. * Fighting for Control: Contractual Debt-Equity Relationships with Brian Akins and David De Angelis, 2016
+.. * Forward Looking Statements, with Daniela De la Parra and K. Ramesh